1 year part-time.

 Applications can be made directly to the University through StudyLink Connect - Deakin University's International Student Application Service.
 For information on the application process and closing dates, see the How to apply web page.

-Whether you’re currently working in the industry or looking to move into a financial planning role, you’ll be well prepared to excel in a variety of positions including:
+Whether you’re currently working in the industry or looking to move into a tech-oriented marketing role, you will be well prepared to excel in a variety of positions including:

 - media coordinator

 - search manager

 - digital media manager.

 Deakin Business School holds both AACSB and EQUIS accreditations.
 These prestigious accreditations are awarded to business schools that meet strict standards of quality, academic and professional excellence, and demonstrate a commitment to ongoing improvement and innovation in their courses, ensuring our graduates are employable worldwide.